Frequently Asked Questions

 Yes.
 Under the proposed amendment, Charter boundaries are redrawn every 10 years when census figures are updated.
 Districts are balanced by population to account for annexations, new development, or other population changes.
 The next re-draw will occur in 2020 with new population data.
-A committee formed by the Maoyr and Council will select a district master to update the map and propose new boundaries.
+A committee formed by the Mayor and Council will select a district master to update the map and propose new boundaries.
 The map will be updated again in 2021 to 2022 based on new census data.
 The first district elections in 2021 will use an updated map.

 Who Will Draw the Boundaries and How?

 The proposed amendment requires the appointment of an independent five-member board, and that board then appoints a qualified professional “District Master” to manage the process.
 The process requires public input and prohibits gerrymandering.
 The amendment requires districts to be balanced by population in accordance with state law, but also requires that several other factors must also be considered when making new boundaries, to include: existing district boundaries; recognized waterways and geographical boundaries; communities of racial, ethnic, and linguistic minorities; and Everett neighborhoods.

 How Will the Transition Occur for Elected Officials?

 If the proposed amendment passes, two council positions running in 2019 will be 4 year at-large terms and two positions will be 2 year terms.
 Then, in the 2021 election, five council positions will be up for election in the created districts.
 At that time the five district positions will be elected to serve a normal 4-year term.
-Two years later, in the 2023 election, the two at-large positions and the mayor’s position will all be elected to the normal 4-year term.
+Two years later, in the 2023 election, the two at-large positions will all be elected to the normal 4-year term.
 From that point forward, all positions will serve the normal 4-year term, with the district positions and at-large positions alternating elections:

 2019: Two at large positions elected to 4-year terms, two at-large positions elected to 2-year terms

 2021: Mayor and 5 district positions elected to 4-year term (based on updated map from 2020)